Nels22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule : It prints the result of POWER divided by DIVIDE, followed by a new line; POWER and DIVIDE are environment variables.

+10-love_exponent_breath : It displays the result of BREATH to the power LOVE (BREATH and LOVE are environment variables)